splunk/splunk-shuttl/README.md

 	$ ant test -DgotSplunk=true -DgotHadoop=true

 The script will now use your own environment variables to run the tests.
 You don't have to run with both parameters.
 You can run with either one.

+### Specifying which Hadoop version to run

+Run ant test with parameter `-DhadoopVersion=<version>`, like so:

+	$ ant test -DhadoopVersion=203

+Currently supports version 203 and 205 for downloading.
+Tests are not working on 205 yet.